pradyumnaym/search_engines/website/readme.md

 Here is all code needed for the website

-Please install the requirements in `crawl` and then also install the requirements in this folder.
+Please create a virtual environment and install the requirements in `crawl` using `pip install -r requirements.txt` and then also install the requirements in this folder.

+## Running the UI
-Start website with command: "flask --app website_main run  (--debug)"
+Start website with command: `flask --app website_main run `